+Date: July 28, 2015

 /s/ Kam Shah

-Kam Shah
+By: Kam Shah

-Chief Financial Officer
+Title: Chief Financial Officer

-Certification by the Principal Executive Officer pursuant to section 906 of the sarbanes-oxley act of 2002
+CERTIFICATION OF CHIEF EXECUTIVE OFFICER PURSUANT TO 18 U.S.C.
+SECTION 1350, AS ADOPTED PURSUANT TO SECTION 906 OF THE SARBANES-OXLEY ACT OF 2002

-In connection with the annual report on Form 20-F of Portage Biotech Inc.. for the year ended March 31, 2014, as filed with the Securities and Exchange Commission, I, Declan Doogan as Chief Executive Officer of the Registrant, certify, pursuant to 18 U.S.C.
-Section 1350, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002, to the best of my knowledge that:

-- 1. The annual report fully complies with the requirements of Section 13(a) or 15(d) of the Securities Exchange Act of 1934, as amended; and - 2.
-The information contained in the annual report fairly presents, in all material respects, the financial condition and results of operations of the Registrant.
+- I, Dr. Declan Doogan, Chief Executive Officer of Portage Biotech Inc. (the "Company"), hereby certify pursuant to 18 U.S.C.
+Section 1350, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002, that, to the best of my knowledge: - (i) the Annual Report on Form 20-F of the Company for the fiscal year ended March 31, 2015 (the "Annual Report") fully complies with the requirements of Section 13(a) or 15(d) of the Securities Exchange Act of 1934; and - (ii) the information contained in the Annual Report fairly presents, in all material respects, the financial condition and results of operations of the Company.

-/s/ Declan Doogan
+Date: July 28, 2015 /s/ Declan Doogan

-Declan Doogan Chief Executive Officer
+By: Dr. Declan Doogan Title: Chief Executive Officer

-A signed original of this written statement required by Section 906, or other document authenticating, acknowledging, or otherwise adopting the signature that appears in typed form within the electronic version of this written statement required by Section 906, has been provided to the Company and will be retained by the Company and furnished to the Securities and Exchange Commission or its staff upon request.
+This written statement is being furnished to the Securities and Exchange Commission as an exhibit to the Company's Annual Report on Form 20-F. A signed original of this statement has been provided to the Company and will be retained by the Company and furnished to the Securities and Exchange Commission or its staff upon request.